Uncanny (short story collection): Mousechap

-A boy stays at his aunt and uncle's house.
+A boy called Julian stays at his aunt and uncle's house.
 His uncle has started acting like a mouse, so he is locked in the basement.
 His aunt explains that the uncle had previously invented a machine that acts as a mousetrap, but instead of killing the mouse, it causes it to run away.
-Similarly, a mouse that has been hiding in the boy's room acts like a person; the boy later finds out that if two animals touch the machine at the same time, their brains get switched.
+Similarly, a mouse that has been hiding in Julian's room acts like a person; Julian later finds out that if two animals touch the machine at the same time, their brains get switched.
 Was later adapted as an episode of Driven Crazy.

 Spaghetti Pig-out

-A boy is always lonely at school because the school bully never lets anyone associate with him.
+A boy called Matthew is always lonely at school because the school bully never lets anyone associate with him.
 He is pretty much lonely at home as well because of his lack of technology.
 But one day, he gets a strange video player whose remote control also works on people.
 However, the bully eventually steals the remote.
 Back at school, they both enter a spaghetti-eating contest in which the winner earns a free holiday.
 The bully, due to eating too much spaghetti via the fast forward function on the remote, throws up and is disqualified from the contest, allowing the boy to win the holiday.
 Was later adapted as an episode of Round The Twist.